j25tsang/Iowa-liquor-sales-sql-project/README.md

 Data cleaning
-As there were a lot of missing fields, null values, and inconsistency across table relationships, significant time was spent cleaning the data before conducting  the data analysis.
+As there were a lot of missing fields, null values, and inconsistency across table relationships, significant time was spent cleaning the data before conducting any data analysis.

 </pre>